HammyHavoc/matrix-protocol-eurorack-module/README.md

 # matrix-protocol-eurorack-module
 Open source decentalized audio, MIDI and control voltage via Matrix protocol with collaborators, friends, family, strangers, and enemies.
 Create a globe-spanning Eurorack synth patch or experiment with modules from afar.
 Embrace serendipity.

 Choose what Matrix space you want to connect to.
 Spaces can federate with each other.
+Keep it private with one-on-one sessions, scale up to get your whole band involved, or go global with new realms of scalable decentralized open sourcery.

 ## Sidecar Eurorack modules
 Expand your capabilities with additional Eurorack modules to tailor the experience to your needs or taste—it's all valid.